clevercanary/hca-atlas-tracker/README.md

 - Install Postgres using Homebrew: `brew install postgresql`
 - Start the Postgres server: `brew services run postgresql`, or `brew services start postgresql` to have it restart on reboot
 - Create a database: `createdb atlas-tracker`
+- In the app directory, run `npm run migrate` to migrate up

 #### Running queries in the terminal